hackerspark/SimpleMicroFrameworkAngular/README.md

 Added run task to combine build and deploy in one command

+Pushed sample code to https://github.com/hackerspark/SimpleMicroFrameworkAngular which is not a submodule to repo https://github.com/hackerspark/Micro

 # AngularProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.